 The Tournament of Kings is considered one of Las Vegas’s most popular dinner show experiences.
 It’s a live-action production adapted from the tale of King Arthur — complete with horses, special effects, costumes, and song and dance.

 Audience members are transported back to the middle ages in an epic story of knightly courage and betrayal, plus a hearty meal.

 In the 9,000 square foot (836.13 sq m) King’s Arthur Arena, guests are seated in sections representing different countries.
 This way, they can cheer on their respective sides during the show.
 Medieval performers engage in various lively competitions, including a horse race, jousting, sword fighting, and gladiator-style battles, while audience members root for their champions.
 It’s suitable for all ages, so it’s the perfect evening for families.

 There’s even an appearance by Merlin — the fabled medieval wizard and King Arthur himself.
 During the dinner, King Arthur and his knights eat along with the audience at a round table in the middle of the arena.

-The food consists of a three-course feast: cream of tomato soup, roasted cornish game hen, red bliss potatoes, broccoli, fresh biscuits, and an apple dessert.
+The food consists of a three-course feast: roasted cornish game hen, red bliss potatoes, corn on the cob, fresh biscuits, and an apple dessert.
 They also offer gluten-free, vegetarian, dairy-free, peanut/pine nut allergy, and vegan dining menus.

 For an authentic touch, audience members eat using their hands, just like real lords and ladies would have back in the middle ages.
 You can find this show at Excalibur Hotel & Casino right on the Las Vegas Strip.